vinnydiehl/nds_toolkit/tests/README.md

 cxxtestgen -v
 ```

+You also need wxWidgets installed in order to run the test code.
+If you are
+able to build this application successfully, that should not be a problem
+when it comes to building these tests.

 ### Running Tests

 Running ```make``` will build and run the tests and a fresh copy of all code
 that the tests need to use.
-It will automatically clean up after itself, but
+It will automatically clean up after itself any
+generated files or compiled object files, but will keep the executable intact.
-to run the tests again without rebuilding them, you can use ```make run```.
+To run the tests again without rebuilding them, you can use ```make run```.

+If you wish to run the executable directly, your current working directory
+must be the the one that the executable is originally built in.
+If you move
+the executable out of that directory or try to run it from elsewhere, it won't
+be able to find the external files that it uses for testing.
+It is recommended
+to just use ```make run``` for the purpose of executing the tests.

+Also note that if you edit the code that is being tested, ```make run``` will
+no longer be up to date!
+Always rebuild everything with ```make``` if you have
+modified the source code to assure that you are testing the latest code.

 To delete everything that is built, including the executable, run
 ```make delete``` or ```make erase```.